Xunnamius/black-flag/README.md

-Suppose instead the user executes `myctl remote --help`.<sup>🡒1</sup> Black Flag (using `runProgram`) sets everything up and calls `RouterProgram::parseAsync` the same as the previous example.<sup>1🡒2</sup> However, this time the router detects that the given arguments refer to a sub-command and so relinquishes control to the trio of programs representing the `myctl remote` command.<sup>2->3A</sup> Black Flag notes the user asked to generate generic help text (by having passed the `--help` argument) before calling
+Suppose instead the user executes `myctl remote --help`.<sup>🡒1</sup> Black Flag (using `runProgram`) sets everything up and calls `RouterProgram::parseAsync` the same as the previous example.<sup>1🡒2</sup> However, this time the router detects that the given arguments refer to a child command and so relinquishes control to the trio of programs representing the `myctl remote` command.<sup>2->3A</sup> Black Flag notes the user asked to generate generic help text (by having passed the `--help` argument) before calling